GUNTERWebDev/alx-system_engineering-devops/0x00-shell_basics/README.md

 ## 0x00.
-Shell, basics Day 1 at Holberton school
+Shell, basics Day 1 at ALX school

 0 - Write a script that prints the absolute path name of the current working directory.